-Content and structure of a summary
+Structure of a summary

-- 17. The contents will depend on the particular case.
-Attachment A is an example of what the Panel considers most likely to be of importance.7 Consideration should be given to placing more important information in the particular case nearer the front. - 18.
-It may also improve accessibility to provide cross-references to detailed information in the remainder of the document.8 - 19.
-The summary would most naturally follow the Chairman's letter.
+- 18. To improve accessibility, the summary section preferably should consist of the headings and related contents below.
+They may be placed in any appropriate order, and consideration should be given to placing more important information nearer the front. - 19.
+It may also improve accessibility to provide cross-references to detailed information in the remainder of the document.6 - 20.
+The summary would normally follow the Chairman's letter.